OMG - One More Gallery

 Kell Jarner

-Perhaps you have seen me in Denmark's Best Portrait Painter, which was shown on DR1 (TV Broadcaster) in Nov. and Dec.
-2019.
+Perhaps you've seen me on Denmark's Best Portrait Painter, which aired on DR1 in November and December 2019.

-Then you have probably discovered that I am not a traditional portrait painter.
-I am a rhetorician and paint daily with words.
 But in the evening, my other passion takes over.
-And it is rare that I paint reality onto my canvases.
-I paint from the inside out, write poems with colors, am definitely not a fine painter.
-I practice in the imperfect and am assaulted by the crazy - my method is often to start abstractly, and then paint what I see.
-Like deciphering coffee grounds.
+It's rare for me to paint reality on my canvases.
+I paint from the inside out, create with colors, and am definitely not a beautifier.
+I practice the imperfect and am overtaken by the quirky—my method often starts with abstraction, and I paint up what I see.
+It's like interpreting coffee grounds.

 Gunvor Kappel